unlitcolor/unlitcolor/README.md

 ### Hellow you!

-I am a Belgian game developer making story-driven adventures and currently working on Nosun and SILICON.
+I am a Belgian game developer making story-driven adventures and currently working on Nosun.

----
-### 🔧Tools
-[Spritesheet Generator](https://spritesheet.neocities.org/) - Most available tools like this are very limited, you can just upload your sprites and they are randomly sorted, which is a problem when you have many images.
-This is why I created my own spritesheet generator.
-Your uploaded sprites are sorted by name from left to right and you can specify how many pics you want per row.